Tinq1905/myPythonNote/README.md

 Actually, this should be my python note, while I start to find that I love **bootstrap**.
 I almost spent the whole day playing with different bootstrap styles.
 They have lots of functions like `modal`, `jumbotron`, `textarea` and `button`.

 The good news is that I am familier with `JS` `CSS` and `HTML`.
 They are all crucial for web development.
 But I'm quite sure that I want to be more than a web developer.
 So I decided to focus on python from tomorrow.
 According to my book, tomorrow I will go with SQL basic knowledge.
 I have learnt Oracle SQL before, so that it should be quite easy for me.

+## 1th FEB
+I had a really tired day...I went shopping with my gf...I bought her a pair of heels.

+So..I didn't continue my python learning today.
+So sad.

+However, I successfully install a linux distro on my computer and I'm using CLI to edit this file.
+If everything goes correctly, I will commit in here and this file will be synced in the website.

+This is it.
+A tired but relax day.